 In your experience interface, click on Add variant and give it a name.
 In our case, we named it “Variant 1 – Without banner”.

 Next, click on Edit to enter the variant editor.
-As you are probably familiar with PageFly right now, you should have no problem getting used to its interface.
+As you are probably familiar with PageFly, you should have no problem getting used to its interface.

-In our case, we simply need to remove the banner (specifically its container), and we have already successfully made a new variant for the web page.
+We simply need to remove the banner (specifically its container) and have already successfully made a new variant for the web page.

 Note that you can distribute the proportion of traffic amongst variants by clicking on weight percentage, and you can even customize which audience type gets to see the new variant by clicking on Customize.

-Depending on what your hypothesis is, you might need to measure and analyze a few different things, thus you will need to set specific objectives for your A/B testing campaign.
+Depending on your hypothesis, you might need to measure and analyze a few different things, thus you will need to set specific objectives for your A/B testing campaign.

 To do so, scroll down to Measurement and objectives and click on Add experiment objective.
 Depending on your objective, you will need to either choose Choose from list or Create custom.
 The default list includes Bounces, Pageviews, and Sessions duration; custom objectives will let you choose between Events and Pageviews where you can set them up to your liking.

-You have to set up the objective so that it matches the GA event you set up earlier in the PageFly editor.
+You have to set up the objective to match the GA event you set up earlier in the PageFly editor.
 For example, we set the GA event category as “AB Testing” and the event action as “Add to Cart”.
 So we will set up our Custom Event like this: